numpde/NicheNet_Omnipath/02_ParameterOptimization.md

         "OmniNetworks_NNformat/lr_Network_Omnipath.rds")
 ```

-### Generating the Omnipath signalling network
+### Generating the Omnipath signaling network

 We generate a signaling network using **Omnipath** resources.
 In
 **Omnipath**, we can find different datasets describing protein
 interactions (<https://github.com/saezlab/pypath>).
 We will merge these
-datasts to generate a signaling network.
+datasets to generate a signaling network.

 ``` r
 ## Original Omnipath interactions